-- 3.2.1 In accordance with the Live Music Act 2012 and Deregulation Act 2015, performances of Live Music and Recorded Music between the hours of 0800 and 2300 hours have been deregulated and so should not be regarded as licensable activities for the purposes of this application. - 3.2.2 Any further details provided relating to any of the individual licensable activities are specified on the application form at Appendix 3. - 3.3 Activities unsuitable for children - 3.3.1 The applicant has not highlighted any adult entertainment or services, activities, other entertainment or matters ancillary to the use of the premises that may give rise to concern in respect of children. - 3.4 Steps to promote the licensing objectives - 3.4.1 The applicant proposes to promote the licensing objectives by taking the steps identified in the operating schedule. - 3.4.2 These steps must be translated into conditions by the licensing authority to be included in any granted premises licence, unless the conditions are modified by the Panel following consideration of relevant representations.
-These conditions are set out in the Schedule of Conditions at Appendix 4.
+- 3.1 A copy of the application is attached at Appendix 3. - 3.2 The variation is to: to extend our operating hours from 11am 4am to 11am 6am on the Friday and Saturday only.
+No change on any other days - 3.2.1 In accordance with the Live Music Act 2012 and Deregulation Act 2015, performances of Live Music and Recorded Music between the hours of 0800 and 2300 hours have been deregulated and so should not be regarded as licensable activities for the purposes of this application. - 3.2.2 Any further details provided relating to any of the individual licensable activities are specified on the application form at Appendix 3.

+3.3 Activities unsuitable for children

+3.3.1 The applicant has not highlighted any adult entertainment or services, activities, other entertainment or matters ancillary to the use of the premises that may give rise to concern in respect of children.

+3.4 Steps to promote the licensing objectives

+- 3.4.1 The applicant proposes to promote the licensing objectives by taking the steps identified in the operating schedule. - 3.4.2 These steps must be translated into conditions by the licensing authority to be included in any granted premises licence, unless the conditions are modified by the Panel following consideration of relevant representations.
+These conditions are set out in the Schedule of Conditions at Appendix 5.